British invasions of the River Plate: Second Battle of Buenos Aires

 After suffering 311 killed, 679 wounded and 1,808 captured or missing, Whitelocke signed an armistice with Liniers on 12 August; the local marines playing an important part in defeating Brigadier-General Robert Craufurd and his two thousand troops at the Battle of Plaza del Mercado which is now recalled by the people of Buenos Aires as 'The Defence'.
 In the confusion of defeat, many British soldiers deserted their units and more than 50 were returned to the British and were court-martialed, while others were allowed to stay and would form part of the 1,200-strong British contingent that would help in the liberation of Chile.

 Whitelocke left the Río de la Plata basin taking with him the British forces in Buenos Aires, Montevideo, and Colonia, but leaving behind 400 seriously wounded.
-On his return to Great Britain, he was court-martialled and cashiered, mainly for surrendering Montevideo.
+On his return to the United Kingdom, he was court-martialled and cashiered, mainly for surrendering Montevideo.
 There was much criticism in the British newspapers in the way Whitelocke had conducted himself, and for having surrendered to a largely militia force.
 Whitelocke would claim that in the 71st Regiment of Foot alone there were 170 deserters.
 Liniers was later named Viceroy of the Río de la Plata by the Spanish Crown.

-According to Uruguayan journalist Juan José de Soiza Reilly, some 3,000 British dead are today buried in a mass grave under passageway Cinco de Julio near Avenida Belgrano in downtown Buenos Aires.
+According to Uruguayan journalist Juan José de Soiza Reilly, hundreds of British dead are today buried in a mass grave under passageway Cinco de Julio near Avenida Belgrano in downtown Buenos Aires.